Plug-in Car Grant slashed AGAIN to £1.5k and cap REDUCED to £30K: Everything you need to knowBack to 'Expert guides'

 As more and more electric vehicles have come to market in the decades since its launch, the grant has undergone various changes, whether that’s adjustments to the amount available or plug-in hybrids no longer being eligible.

-Which lease cars qualify for the Plug-in Car Grant?
+Which lease cars still qualify for the Plug-in Car Grant?

 Compared to when the grant was launched, there’s a huge variety of choice on offer in the electric vehicle segment.
-The number of electric car models priced under £35,000 has increased by almost 50% since 2019 and more than half the models currently on the market will still be eligible for the grant, including spacious family cars, such as the Hyundai Kona 39kWh and the MG ZS EV.
+The number of electric car models priced under £32,000 has increased significantly since 2019, with lots of models still eligible for the reduced grant.

 Unfortunately more premium models such as the Tesla Model X, Jaguar I-Pace and Audi e-tron are not eligible for the grant due to exceeding the £35,000 limit.